scrapcomputing/ThrottleBlaster/README.md

 - The devices starts at the "Presets" state (mode).
 - Turn the knob to select a frequency
 - Short push to switch to fine-grain frequency selection
+- Long push to enter configuration of the current preset:
+  - Fine-tune actual frequency, short push to switch to PWM period tuning.
+Long-push escapes.
+  - Fine-tune PWM period, short push to switch to preset deletion.
+Long-push escapes.
+  - Select if preset should be deleted, short push to confirm.

 <img src='img/rotary_states.png' height=240 width=auto>